opengisch/QField-docs/documentation/how-to/bookmarks.md

 ## Adding Bookmarks
 :material-tablet-android:{ .device-icon } Fieldwork

-To add a new bookmark, simply tap and hold any part of the map and select the *Add Bookmark at Coordinates* action within the popped up menu.
+To add a new bookmark, simply tap and hold any part of the map and select the *Add Bookmark* action within the popped up menu.

 !![](../assets/images/bookmarks-add-from-touch.png)